The Best Used Electric Cars to Buy in 2025

 Go for a Long Range Model, and you’ll get an electric car with all-wheel drive (via dual motors) that produce a combined 443bhp and a stellar claimed range of 348 miles.
 It’ll also sprint from 0-60mph in just 4.6 seconds and, as with all Teslas, access to the Supercharger fast charger network could make it far easier to live with than alternative electric cars.
 The cabin is also really hi-tech, with a cool touchscreen infotainment system.

 As with the Model S, though, a used Tesla Model 3 has its drawbacks.
-Reliability can be patchy, although problems are typically minor, and support can be poor.
-The warranty is only four years and 50,000 miles, too, which is far less than that offered by some rivals.
+Reliability can be patchy (although problems are typically minor) and support can be poor.
+The warranty is only four years and 50,000 miles, too, so the cheapest used examples probably won't have any left.
 The batteries, at least, are covered for eight years and 100,000 miles.

 Tesla Model 3 Review